holepunchto/bare-which/README.md

 ```

 ## Options
-- `nothrow` - return null instead of throwing if not found
+- `nothrow` (boolean) - return null instead of throwing if not found
-- `path` - override the PATH environment variable
+- `path` (string) - override the PATH environment variable
-- `pathExt` - override the PATHEXT environment variable
+- `pathExt` (string) - override the PATHEXT environment variable
-- `all` - return all matches as an array instead of just the first match
+- `all` (boolean) - return all matches as an array instead of just the first match

 ## License